Contents:

 Monero is a leading privacy-centric cryptocurrency

 based on the Cryptonote protocol.
-As of November 2017, it is one of the most popular cryptocurrencies at a market capitalization of USD 1.5B.
+As of 2025, Monero (XMR) remains the leading privacy-focused cryptocurrency with a market cap fluctuating around $3–4 billion.
 While Bitcoin, the first and currently largest cryptocurrency, explicitly identifies which coin in the transaction graph is being spent, Cryptonote allows users to obscure the transaction graph by including chaff transaction inputs called "mixins."
 As a result, Monero has attracted users' attention requiring privacy that is superior to those Bitcoin provides.

 History of Monero